How much do I need to retire?

 Once you have a broad idea of how much you need to save, you need to work out what type of savings you need to set up.
 Many people choose between saving in either a pension, or an Individual Savings Account (ISA).
 Or, you can use a combination of both.
 Our simple guides to pensions and ISAs will answer most of your questions.

 Don't hang around

-But whatever your plans, it’s kind of nice to think that if you save towards your retirement now, you can relax and look forward to the future you want.
+But whatever your plans, it’s nice to think that if you save towards your retirement now, you could relax and look forward to the future you want.